Eid al-Adha rules, practices, traditions and regulations

 What is Eid al-Adha's significance?

-The celebration commemorates the sacrifice Prophet Ibrahim was ready to give to Allah, but a ram was sent for him to sacrificed instead of his son, Ismail.
+The celebration commemorates the sacrifice that Prophet Ibrahim was ready to give to Allah, but a ram was sent for him to sacrifice instead of his son.

-Muslims in Nigeria celebrate Eid-al-Adha in style, just like most Muslims worldwide.
+Muslims in Nigeria celebrate Eid al-Adha in style, just like Eid al-Adha Muslims worldwide.
 Here are some of the things Nigerians do:

 • People of all ages dress to impress, and most wear new clothes.
 Some wear Islamic clothing, while others rock their finest Agbada, stylish Ankara dresses, and other native Nigerian attire.